LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/studio.rst

 Sort Numbers For Real
 ----------------------

-Recall that using the ``sort`` method on an array of numbers produced an unexpected result, since JavaScript converts the numbers to strings by default (TODO - add reference to the ``sort`` example page).
+Recall that using the ``sort`` method on an array of numbers :ref:`produced an unexpected result <sort-examples>`, since JavaScript converts the numbers to strings by default.
 Let's fix this!

-3. Create a function with an array of numbers as its parameter.
+1. Create a function with an array of numbers as its parameter.
 The function should iterate through the array and return the minimum value from the array. *Hint*: Use what you know about ``if`` statements to identify and store the smallest value within the array.